IllumishareSRG/.github/README.md

 a.
 Auto burn mechanism
 b.
 Locking 90% of founders & team & advisory board tokens for the first 2 years.
 c.
 Staking mechanism

+Why IllumiShare SRG?
+100% transparency.
+Stability with 3 uncorrelated back up assets.
+Because you will be able to use SRG tokens everywhere.
+Because of the top tier team.
+Because of the vision.
+90% of the owners tokens are locked for the first two years.
+Empowering the community.
+Fast transactions & low gas fees
+Powerful and Fully doxxed Team